Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Academic study and spiritual devotion are not separate; they enrich each other.
 Understanding Scripture requires both diligent study and dependence on the Holy Spirit.
 Jesus said the Spirit “will guide you into all truth” (John 16:13), reminding students that spiritual insight is a divine gift.

 When students begin their study sessions with prayer, seek God for understanding, or pause to worship between assignments, their learning becomes worship.
 Difficult theological concepts become opportunities for fresh revelation.
-Classroom discussions become spaces where the Spirit illuminates truth.
+Worship and prayer also help students navigate academic pressure with peace and focus.

 Prayer and Worship in Building Christian Community